lucapette/web/main/content/writing/getting-started-with-kafka-streams.md

 types of join as well).

 The rest of the code is familiar to us because we're reusing the computation from the previous example.
-The only difference is that, before streaming out results, we're now joining our group and count (also a `KTable`!
+The only difference is that before streaming out results, we're now joining our group and count (also a `KTable`!
 Which is why we need that `toStream` before we can `to` the records) with our description `KTable`.